Hankook i-Pike RW11 Studded Snow Tires

 It’s a common misperception that you don’t need snow tires in a 4-wheel drive vehicle.
 If you know some physics or drive regularly in the snow, you know this isn’t necessarily true.
 There are plenty of reasons why you would want a 4wd 4Runner Vs 2wd 4Runner but just because you have 4wd doesn’t mean you are fully prepared.

 The 4-wheel drive does not help you stop on snow and ice at all, and helps very minimally when you are sliding out of a turn into a rock hard snow berm or into the ditch.
-While the 4Runner has plenty of Off-Road features, none of these are going to perform quite like a snow tire.
+While the 4Runner has a wide variety of features, none of these are going to perform quite like a snow tire.

 If all four tires have no traction, 4-wheel drive is also not a lot of help.
 The 4-wheel drive does help you track along to some extent and certainly helps you from getting stuck, but if you want to rule the roads in the Winter season, you are going to need something more.